 Acid reflux is the cause of heartburn, acid regurgitation peptic esophagitis, and Barrett's esophagus, and can cause esophageal stricture, some cases of asthma, posterior laryngitis, chronic cough, dental erosions, chronic hoarseness, pharyngitis subglottic stenosis or stricture, nocturnal choking, and recurrent pneumonia.

-Gastroesophageal reflux disease (GERD) is usually diagnosed by clinical history and endoscopy, and is treated empirically with a trial of medical management, of at least four weeks, prior to the need for esophageal ph monitoring.
+Gastroesophageal reflux disease (GERD) is usually diagnosed by clinical history and endoscopy, and is treated empirically with a trial of medical management, of at least four weeks in adults and two weeks in infants, prior to the need for esophageal ph monitoring.

 Esophageal monitoring is done through the use of a tube with a pH electrode attached to its tip, which is then passed to 5 cm above the upper margin of the lower esophageal sphincter (LES).
 The electrode is attached to a data logger worn on a waist belt or shoulder strap.
 Every instance of acid reflux as well as its duration and pH is recorded, indicating gastric acid reflux over a 24-hour period.

-More recently, a catheter-free, temporarily implanted device (Bravo™ pH Monitoring System, marketed by Medtronic) has been approved by the U.S. Food and Drug Administration (FDA) for the purposes of esophageal monitoring.
+More recently, a catheter-free, temporarily implanted device (Bravo™ pH Monitoring System, marketed by Medtronic) has been approved by the U.S. Food and Drug Administration (FDA) for the purposes of esophageal monitoring in those 4 years old and greater.
 Using endoscopic or manometric guidance, the capsule is temporarily implanted in the esophageal mucosa using a pin.
 The capsule records pH levels for up to 96 hours and transmits them via radio frequency telemetry to a receiver worn in the patient's belt.
 Data from the recorder are uploaded to a computer for analysis by a nurse or doctor.

 Esophageal pH monitoring using a catheter-based system or catheter-free, wireless esophageal monitoring may be considered medically necessary for the following clinical indications in adults and adolescents, or children able to report symptoms: